-Does Medicare Pay anything before the deductible?
+Does Medicare pay anything before the deductible?

-Even before you meet the deductibles, preventive health care costs have full Medicare coverage.
+Before you meet the deductibles, preventive health care costs have full Medicare coverage.
 Also, the Medicare program will continue to cover its portion of your healthcare costs.
 The Medigap plan will be the policy that doesn’t pay until you meet their deductible.